boxelio/dockerfiles/README.md

 # dockerfiles
-Docker build files for containers used by Boxels
+Docker build files for containers used by Boxos and Boxels